LW83/Project1-CARE/README.md

     - All color contrasts have been tested and validated.
     - All forms have appropriate labels and the tips form specifically calls out in text the required fields.
     - Icons including social media icons have appropriate aria-labels applied.
-    - Semantic HTML tags have been used including headers, nav, h1, h2, h3, section, footer etc.
+    - Semantic HTML tags have been used including headers, nav, h1, h2, h3, section, footer.

 ### Validation Testing